DravenCat/empoweruAfrica/doc/sprint0/README.md

 3. Prepare MySQL database

-    Before you run the webapp, you have to make sure your MySQL server is running, and enter your MySQL credentials into `EmpowerUAfrica/db/credentials`, in the following form:
+    Before you run the webapp, you have to make sure your MySQL server is running, and enter your MySQL credentials into `EmpowerUAfrica/db/credentials.json`, in the following form:

     ```
     {
+    "MySQL": {
-        "host": "<host name>",
+        "host": "<MySQL host>",
+        "user": "<MySQL username>",
+        "password": "<MySQL password>"
+    },
+    "Neo4j": {
+        "uri": "<Neo4j URI (bolt://)>",
-        "user": "<username>",
+        "user": "<Neo4j username>",
-        "password": "<user password>"
+        "password": "<Neo4j password>"
+    }
 }
     ```

 To run the webapp, use